 Closets come in all shapes and sizes, but one thing they all have in common is that they’re not big enough.
 Whether a closet is small or large, we inevitably manage to fill every available inch.
 As a result, we can become overwhelmed with clutter.

-The best answers to this problem are 1) minimizing the stuff we accumulate (good luck!), and 2) installing an organization system that will take better advantage of every available cubic foot.
+The best answers to this problem are 1) minimizing the stuff we accumulate (good luck!), and 2) installing a closet organization system that will take better advantage of every available cubic foot.
 The latter is what we explore here—employing a closet organization system to improve closet storage.

 The best storage maximizes the use of space and keeps things appropriately accessible.
 A raft of closet organization systems can do this.